moaminsharifi/subtitle-flow/README.md

 ### Key Benefits

-- **🔒 Complete Privacy** - All processing happens locally in your browser
+- **🔒 Complete Privacy** - All processing happens locally in your browser.
+- **🔑 Bring Your Own API Key** - You control your API keys (OpenAI, Groq); they are stored locally in your browser and never sent to our servers.
-- **⚡ Lightning Fast** - No network latency or server delays
+- **⚡ Lightning Fast** - No network latency or server delays for core editing.
-- **🌐 Works Offline** - Edit subtitles anywhere, anytime
+- **🌐 Works Offline** - Edit subtitles anywhere, anytime (AI features require an internet connection).
-- **💰 Free Forever** - No subscriptions or hidden costs
+- **💰 Free Forever** - No subscriptions or hidden costs for the editor.
+AI features depend on your API provider's pricing.

 ## ✨ Features

 ### Core Editing
 - 📁 **Multi-format Support** - Import/export SRT, VTT, and more
-- ✏️ **Intuitive Timeline Editor** - Precise timing adjustments with visual waveforms
+- ✏️ **Intuitive Timeline Editor** - Precise timing adjustments with visual cues (planned feature: waveform)
 - 🎥 **Integrated Media Player** - Real-time preview and synchronization
-- 🔄 **Undo/Redo** - Never lose your work with comprehensive history
+- 🔄 **Undo/Redo** - Never lose your work with comprehensive history (planned feature)

 ### AI-Powered Tools
-- 🤖 **Automatic Transcription** - Generate subtitles using OpenAI Whisper
+- 🤖 **Automatic Transcription** - Generate subtitles using OpenAI Whisper or Groq API models.
+- 🚀 **Groq API Support** - Leverage fast and potentially free transcription tiers with your Groq API key.
-- 🌍 **60+ Languages** - Support for major world languages
+- 🌍 **60+ Languages** - Support for major world languages via OpenAI.
-- 🔧 **Segment Regeneration** - Fix specific parts without starting over
+- 🔧 **Segment Regeneration** - Fix specific parts without starting over.

 ### User Experience
 - 🎨 **Dark/Light Themes** - Comfortable editing in any environment
 - 📱 **Responsive Design** - Works on desktop, tablet, and mobile
-- ⌨️ **Keyboard Shortcuts** - Speed up your workflow
+- ⌨️ **Keyboard Shortcuts** - Speed up your workflow (view with `?` or via Settings)

 ## 🚀 Getting Started

 ### Quick Start
-1. Visit [subtitle-flow.moaminsharifi.com](https://subtitle-flow.moaminsharifi.com) (or your deployment URL)
+1. Visit [subtitle-flow.moaminsharifi.com](https://subtitile-flow.moaminsharifi.com/) (or your deployment URL)
 2. Upload your video or audio file
-3. Start editing or generate subtitles with AI
+3. Start editing or generate subtitles with AI (requires API key in Settings)
 4. Export your finished subtitles

 No installation, no sign-up, no hassle!